dpasin/dpasin.github.io/_pages/about.md

 I also enjoy developing full stack applications using the [Flask](https://flask.palletsprojects.com/en/stable/) web microframework which includes the laboratory information management system (LIMS) at the Forensic Laboratory Division, [San Francisco Office of the Chief Medical Examiner](https://www.sf.gov/departments--city-administrator--office-chief-medical-examiner).

-If you're keen to learn Python or are using it in your laboratory, I'd be keen to hear more!
+If you're interested in learning Python or are using it in your laboratory, I'd be keen to hear more!